Altoros/nsd-commercial-paper-client/README.md

 Run
 ===

-Signer app
+Automatic Signer app
 -----------
 `API=http://localhost:4000 USER=signUser npm run sign`

-You can use any user: this field will become part of transaction creator to identify the process that signed.
+You can omit USER or pass any string: this field will become part of transaction creator to identify the process that signed.

 Downloader app
 --------------